Template to Core - Setup & Initial Deployment of a Parachain

 - Follow these instructions to reserve a ParaId.

-Visit the Accounts tab to view all registered accounts and associated balances within the Polkadot.js Extension.
+Visit the Accounts tab to view all registered accounts and associated balances within the Polkadot-JS Extension.
 Once finished, you should see your new ParaId at the bottom of the list within Network > Parachains > Parathreads with the option to "Deregister" to the right:

-Compiling Parachain Runtime and Generating Wasm Blob
+Compiling Parachain Runtime and Generating Wasm Blobโ

 We can now move on to working with the template.
 Essential prerequisites are: